42+ Years of Serving Injured Workers in Pennsylvania

 Most Americans have a “romantic” idea about farming: something about making the land yield to us is deeply ingrained in our idea of America is.
 But farming and agricultural work is extremely tough, and very dangerous.
 It is grueling work with long hours in all sorts of weather, requiring the use of heavy machinery and sometimes toxic chemicals.
 Whether you work a small dairy or sheep farm outside of Lancaster or raise chickens for a large-scale poultry company, your risk of being seriously injured is higher than most other industries.

-At Larry Pitt & Associates, we understand exactly how dangerous agricultural work really is.
-Our Philadelphia workers’ compensation lawyers fight on behalf of farm employees who have sustained a serious injury or developed a life-changing illness as a result of their work.
+At Larry Pitt & Associates, P.C., we understand exactly how dangerous agricultural work really is.
+Our dedicated workers’ compensation lawyers fight on behalf of farm employees who have sustained a serious injury or developed a life-changing illness as a result of their work.
 The laws governing farmers and agricultural workers in regards to workers’ compensation are highly complex, and speaking to a member of our legal team can mean the difference between obtaining the benefits you need and going without them.

 How Dangerous is Farming, Really?